-- OFF" indicator light will come on and the transmission will downshift to the third gear. - Shift into the "2" position.
-The transmission will downshift to the second gear when the vehicle speed drops down to or lower than 100 km/h (61 mph), and more powerful engine braking will be obtained. - Shift into the "L" position.
-The transmission will downshift to the first gear When the vehicle speed drops down to or lower than 41 km/h (25 mph), and maximum engine braking will be applied.
+- Push the overdrive switch.
+The "O/D OFF" indicator light will come on and the transmission will downshift to third gear. - Shift into the "2" position.
+The transmission will downshift to second gear when the vehicle speed drops down to or lower than 98 km/h (61 mph), and stronger engine braking will be enabled. - Shift into the "L" position.
+The transmission will downshift to first gear when the vehicle speed drops down to or lower than 47 km/h (29 mph), and maximum engine braking will be enabled.

-Vehicles with cruise control-When the cruise control is being used, even if you downshift the transmission by turning off the overdrive switch, engine braking is not applied because the cruise control is not cancelled.
+Vehicles with cruise control-When the cruise control is being used, even if you downshift the transmission by pushing and releasing the overdrive switch, engine braking will not be enabled because the cruise control is not cancelled.

-For ways to decrease the vehicle speed, see "Cruise control" in this chapter.
+For ways to decrease the vehicle speed, see "Cruise control" in this section.